 Advertiser’s account with paid traffic source

 Identify sub-niche/persona most likely to be interested in the product idea.

 Formulate the experiment’s success criterion as expected conversion rate (for leaving email or completing fake purchase).

-If the conversion rate obtained exceeds your predetermined signpost value, the landing page MVP confirms that this particular audience is interested in the product.
+If the conversion rate obtained exceeds your predetermined signpost value, the landing-page MVP confirms that this particular audience is interested in the product.
 Assuming you chose a large enough niche, the idea is worth pursuing further.
 If not, this audience is not interested in the product idea.
-At that point, you will need to pivot on your audience or dig deeper in your audience’s actual needs.
+At that point, you will need to pivot on your audience or dig deeper into your audience’s actual needs.

 Got a tip?
 Add a tweetable quote by emailing us: email@example.com